Laniakea-elixir-it/Documentation/source/user_documentation/galaxy/vpn_deployments.rst

    To login to the Laniakea dashboard visit the section: :doc:`/user_documentation//authentication/authentication`.

-In the following we describe how to deploy Galaxy under VPN and exploit it.
-The step are identical for any other application on Laniakea.
+In the following tutorial we describe how to deploy Galaxy under a VPN and exploit it.

 .. note::